User Agent Parser

 Frequently Asked Questions

-How do I find my user agent string?
+How to parse user agent string?

 Understanding User Agent Components